nikhil-x-gupta/json-challenge/README.md

 The input can come at high frequency, so the application should be designed to handle large volumes of data efficiently.

 ## Solution
+The application uses an Object-Oriented design and implements Multithreading to handle the parsing and storing of multiple files in parallel.

 The assumption was made that the config file was given in the following format:
 ```
 fieldSet1=id